Foundations

 Beginner 1

 This course provides a further introduction to obstacles, short tunnel, jumps, puppy A-frame, puppy dog walk, table, low teeter.
 Handlers will continue to work on communication and dog will work on improving their focus.
 Teams will be completing a sequence of 3 to 6 obstacles by the end of this course.
-A foundations course is hishly recommended prior to taking Beginner 1.
+A foundations course is highly recommended prior to taking Beginner 1.

 Beginner 2

-This course will work with teams to continue their positive training and held handlers become aware of their positioning in reference to their dog while further improving their handling techniques.
-Obstacles used will include: tunnel, jumps. tire, A-frame, dog walk, table, low teeter and begin to work on weaves.
+This course will work with teams to continue their positive training and handlers become aware of their positioning in reference to their dog while further improving their handling techniques.
+Obstacles used will include: tunnel, jumps, tire, A-frame, dog walk, table, low teeter and begin to work on weaves.
 Teams will be completing a sequence of 6 to 8 obstacles by the end of this course.
 The Beginner 1 course or equivalent (as approved by instructor) is required prior to taking Beginner 2.

 Pre-Starter